The UX Academy Mentorship

 Since students work in groups, mentorship is provided to the entire team.

-1:1 mentorship can be provided instead of the group one in case the team doesn’t require support (so the time slot is available), or in specific occasions, i.e. students that are struggling with the course material or students that couldn’t attend class and need help after going through the slides.
+1:1 mentoring can be provided instead of the group one in case the team doesn’t require support (so the time slot is available), or in specific occasions, i.e. students that are struggling with the course material or students that couldn’t attend class and need help after going through the slides.

 1:1 mentorship is not pushed during the course since we cannot provide it for all students.
 It is up to the mentor to evaluate if there is availability for it.